-Over the years, the business immigration attorneys at Law Offices of J Craig Fong have reported on PERM processing times, which have varied at just several days to several weeks to over a year for initial adjudication.
+Over the years, the business immigration attorneys at Fong & Aquino have reported on PERM processing times, which have varied at just several days to several weeks to over a year for initial adjudication.
 Currently, the Office of Foreign Labor Certification "OFLC" is reporting that initial adjudications are being completed in less than a month, which is a welcome relief for those on H-1B, H-1B1, TN, E-3 or other status where they may be running out of time to complete the labor certification process.

 In terms of an update, the OFLC released it's annual performance report on FY2010 just this week.
 As many of you might know, the PERM application (Form ETA9089) is set to expire in June 2011, and the new form will be much longer and detailed (possibly 20 pages long as opposed to the current 10 pages).
 The annual report also makes this statement: "OFLC will apply stricter scrutiny to applications."
 In addition, the Department of Labor also announced that they will propose that employers pay a user fee to fund the PERM, H-2A and H-2B programs.
 Many people seeking PERM have already dealt with issues of eligibility on those dreaded Request for Evidence (RFEs) for nonimmigrant statuses and now the hurdles to filing a successful PERM case have also increased.
 It is more important than ever to prepare your PERM case early with an experienced immigration attorney especially one who will take the time to explain what employers and applicants should expect throughout the pre-filing and adjudications period for PERM, because be it slow or fast, OFLC is implementing much stricter scrutiny on all applications.
 For a free initial consultation on a PERM case, call the attorneys at Fong & Aquino. --ecf ,